quocthai9120/CSE490g1_FP_Zh-En-NMT/docs/index.md

 Number of words (EN) | Number of unique words (EN) | Number of characters (CN) | Number of unique character (CN)
 --- | --- | --- |---
 8080917 | 70761 | 13406447 | 4723

+Analyzing our data gives us the thought that we need to create a model that could deal with complex sentences so that it could learn deep features from our complex dataset.

 ## Experiments: